 |

-Many parents understand what it is like to have horrifying thoughts about their child being harmed in some way.
-Most everyone experiences moments of frustration or anger when a violent thought creeps in and then subsides.
-It is common to experience anxiety and even play out scenarios about failing when trying something new or starting a new job.
-Negative thoughts can make their way in and cause anxiety in nearly every situation.
-It may feel strange to even have these thoughts, and they may recede within moments.
+Many parents understand what it’s like to have terrifying thoughts that won’t go away about their child being harmed.
+Everyone experiences moments of frustration or anger when a violent thought creeps in and then subsides.
+It’s common to experience anxiety and even play out scenarios about failing when trying something new or starting a new job.

 For some people, intrusive thoughts present as a short-term issue.
 For others, they’re a daily challenge.
 Do intrusive thoughts ever fully go away?
 It’s not always possible — or even necessary — to completely stop them.
 The goal is to take away their power.